SeoDevs/value-filter/README.md

 }

-You can optionally override the default type of the ValueFilter package by adding property $type to your Nova filter.
-$type ="text";

 ```
+### Resource properties

+- `$type ="text";` - You can optionally override the default type of the ValueFilter package by adding property $type to your Nova filter.

 ### Field Help Text